budnerp/ansible_virtualbox_vm_magento2/README.md

 - Apache 2.4
 - PHP 7.2 with PHP-FPM
 - Xdebug for PHP 7.2 on port 9000
+- MySQL 5.7 on port 3306
-- Common tools: htop, vim, mc
+- Common tools: htop, vim, mc, lsof

 ## Prerequisities
 - Git